What This Clause Means

 - Can a landlord kick me out if they get a better offer?

 - If the lease includes a landlord kick-out right, yes.
 This is unusual but not unheard of.
-Fight to remove landlord kick-out rights entirely — they create business instability and force expensive relocations.
+Tenants commonly negotiate to remove landlord kick-out rights entirely — they create business instability and force expensive relocations.

 - Should I negotiate a kick-out clause for myself?

-- Yes — a tenant kick-out right tied to sales performance is valuable.
-If the location underperforms despite your best efforts, you want the ability to exit without paying full remaining lease obligations.
+- Tenants commonly negotiate one — a tenant kick-out right tied to sales performance is valuable.
+If the location underperforms despite the tenant's best efforts, the clause provides an exit without paying full remaining lease obligations.

 - What is a sales performance kick-out threshold?

 - It's the minimum annual gross sales level the tenant must achieve to avoid triggering their kick-out right.
-Set it realistically — too low and it never triggers even in a failing location; too high and it triggers before you've fully ramped up.
+Well-drafted thresholds are set realistically — too low and it never triggers even in a failing location; too high and it triggers before the tenant has fully ramped up.

 - How much notice is required for a kick-out?

 - It depends on the lease.
-Negotiate for the longest possible notice period for landlord kick-outs (6 months minimum) and shortest period for your own kick-out (30–60 days).
-Notice periods should begin from an objective event, not landlord discretion.
+Tenants commonly negotiate the longest possible notice period for landlord kick-outs (6 months minimum) and the shortest period for their own kick-out (30–60 days).
+Better-drafted notice periods begin from an objective event, not landlord discretion.